techno-tim/launchpad/README.md

 ## Info

-A collection of quickr starters for ansible, kubernetes, docker, linux, windows, and more
+A collection of quick starters for ansible, kubernetes, docker, linux, windows, and more.
+Great for learning and automation!

 Don't forget to ⭐  this repo and fork it too! 👆